appscode/blog/content/post/kubedb-v2024.11.18/index.md

 - We have introduced a new ops request type `RotateAuth` for MongoDB.
 Check out [Rotate Authentication Credentials](#rotate-authentication-credentials) section for a deep dive.

-- Fix archiver for TLS-enabled s3-compatible storages.
+- Fix archiver for TLS-enabled s3-compatible storage.

 ## MySQL